mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 .
 .
 coordx_n coordy_n
-index_node_j index_node_k weight
+index_node_i index_node_j weight
 .
 .
 .
 index_node_w index_node_z weight
 ```

-In the first line there is the number of nodes, after that n lines with the coordinates of each node, and then there is
+The first line represents the number of nodes, followed by n lines containing the coordinates of each node, finally a
-the list of each edge using the indexes of the nodes in the list and the weight of the edge.
+list of edges using the indexes of the nodes in the list and the weight of the edge.

 The text file is parsed and a Graph object is created including all the information provided in the input file.